Pathryoshka: Compressing Pathology Foundation Models via Multi-Teacher Knowledge Distillation with Nested Embeddings: Experiments and Results

-\paragraph{k-NN-Classification} In ~\cref{fig:knn_classification_accuracy}, we evaluate the quality of the learned representations by performing k-NN-based classification on three multiclass patch classification benchmarks.
-Cosine similarity is used as the distance metric with $k=10$.
-Pathryoshka-B is compared against the best-performing teacher model UNI2-h and the baseline H0-mini.
-Note that the embedding dimension of UNI2-h is twice that of both Pathryoshka-B and H0-mini.
+In ~\cref{fig:knn_classification_accuracy}, we benchmark the quality of the learned representations by progressively reducing the embedding size.
+We evaluate k-NN classification ($k=10$, cosine similarity) on six multiclass patch classification datasets. \modelname-B is compared against the best-performing teacher model, UNI2-h, and the two baselines H0-mini and GPFM.
+Note that the full embedding dimension varies across models: UNI2-h uses 1536, GPFM uses 1024, while both Pathryoshka-B and H0-mini use 768.

-Due to the nested embedding design, the features of our model are inherently ordered by relevance.
-To assess this property, we perform k-NN classification using only the first $\frac{\text{dim}}{n}$ features of our model for $n \in [1, 2, 4, 8, 16, 32, 64]$.
-For the other models, we match the dimensionality by randomly sampling $\frac{\text{dim}}{n}$ indices of their embeddings and selecting the corresponding features.
-Each random sampling is repeated five times, and we report results for our model along with the mean and standard deviation across runs for the other models (see Table~\ref{tab:knn_classicifaction}).
+Due to its nested embedding design, the features of our model are inherently ordered by relevance.
+To assess this property, we evaluate performance using only the first $\frac{\text{dim}}{n}$ features of our model for $n \in \{1, 2, 4, 8, 16, 32, 64\}$.
+To ensure a fair comparison, we match these dimensionalities for the other models by randomly sampling $\frac{dim}{n}$ features, reporting the average over five runs.
+For UNI2-h, we additionally evaluate $n=128$ so that its lowest feature count matches ours.
+Detailed results are provided in the Supplementary Material in Table S4.

-Interestingly, the performance remains relatively stable for all models up to $\frac{\text{dim}}{8}$, suggesting a degree of redundancy in the embeddings of UNI2-h and H0-mini.
-Beyond this point, both UNI2-h and H0-mini show a accuracy drop on the CRC and BACH datasets.
-H0-mini also shows a significant drop for the Gleason dataset.
-In contrast, Pathryoshka-B maintains stable performance up to $\frac{\text{dim}}{32}$ and only mildly decreasing for $\frac{\text{dim}}{64}$, despite being trained only up to a nested size of $\frac{\text{dim}}{16}$.
+Interestingly, performance remains relatively stable for all models up to $\frac{\text{dim}}{4}$, suggesting a degree of redundancy in the embeddings of UNI2-h, H0-mini and GPFM.
+Beyond this threshold, UNI2-h, H0-mini and GPFM exhibit a significant drop in accuracy.
+In contrast, Pathryoshka-B degrades much more gracefully.
+The average relative performance decrease from the full embedding down to $\frac{dim}{64}$ across the six datasets is only 9.4\% for our model, compared to 17.7\% (UNI2-h), 28.4\% (H0-mini) and 22.64\% (GPFM).
+At an embedding size of only 12 it is outperforming the other models by a large margin.
+Notably, even though Pathryoshka-B is explicitly trained only for nested sizes down to $\frac{\text{dim}}{16}$, further truncated embeddings still maintain competitive accuracy.

-This behavior is further supported by the embedding visualizations in Figure \ref{fig:embedding_visual}.
-Despite truncation, \modelname-B preserves semantic structure that is lost in UNI2-h, the strongest teacher model.
-For this comparison, embeddings were taken from the same arbitrary image, and truncation was applied identically by retaining the initial segment of each embedding.
-As truncation increases, \modelname-B embeddings continue to reflect the original patch structure, whereas UNI2-h embeddings become progressively blurred and eventually lose all recognizable patterns.